core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    * 'sec_gp', with value the name of the OSCORE group, encoded as a CBOR text string.

-   * Optionally, 'as_uri', with value the URI of the Authorization Server associated to the Group Manager for the OSCORE group, encoded as a CBOR text string.
+   * Optionally, 'as_uri', with value the URI of the Authorization Server associated with the Group Manager for the OSCORE group, encoded as a CBOR text string.

    * Optionally, 'hkdf', with value the HKDF Algorithm used in the OSCORE group, encoded as a CBOR text string or integer.
 The value is taken from the 'Value' column of the "COSE Algorithms" registry {{COSE.Algorithms}}.